apptainer/apptainer-userdocs/build_a_container.rst

  Building encrypted containers
 *******************************

-With {Project} it is possible to build and run encrypted containers.
+With {aProject} setuid installation it is possible to build and run encrypted containers.
-When running in setuid-mode,
-the containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk or in memory.
-See :ref:`encrypted containers
+Encrypted containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk.
-<encryption>` for more details.
+See :ref:`encrypted containers <encryption>` for more details.

 ***************
  Build options